solomonitotia/solomonitotia/README.md

 - 👋 Hi, I’m @solomonitotia
 - 👀 I’m interested in Embedded Systems (PCB Design, 3D design and Hardware programming)
-- 🌱 I’m currently learning AVR, STM and ATMEL as well as 3D and PCB designs
+- 🌱 I’m currently learning BareMetal Programming, MicroPython AVR, STM and ATMEL as well as 3D and PCB designs
 - 💞️ I’m looking to collaborate on LoRa communication Technologies, Sigfox, NBIoT and other technologies
 - 📫 How to reach me is through my personal email : solomonkamau19@gmail.com